bookofproofs/bookofproofs.github.io/_sources/history/20th-century/tapia.md

 title: Tapia, Richard Alfred
 born: 1939
 died: 0
-keywords: Richard Tapia, National Medal of Science, Mathematical Optimisation, Diversity Education, Nonlinear Programming, G.W.
-Stewart Prize, Tapia Center for Excellence
+keywords: richard tapia,tapia
-description: Richard Tapiais an influential mathematician who championed diversity in education, receiving the National Medal of Science, establishing groundbreaking education programs and making contributions to fields such as nonlinear programming and optimization algorithms.
+description: Richard Tapia is an American mathematician who worked in mathematical optimisation.
+He is known as a champion of diversity in US education.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---